modin-project/modin/docs/flow/modin/experimental/core/execution/native/implementations/omnisci_on_native/index.rst

 :py:class:`~modin.experimental.core.execution.native.implementations.omnisci_on_native.dataframe.dataframe.OmnisciOnNativeDataframe`.

 When the :py:class:`~modin.experimental.core.execution.native.implementations.omnisci_on_native.dataframe.dataframe.OmnisciOnNativeDataframe`
-receives a query it determines whether the operation requires data materialization or whether it can be performed lazily.
+receives a query, it determines whether the operation requires data materialization or whether it can be performed lazily.
 The operation is then either appended to a lazy computation tree or executed immediately.